 Want to escape to the Mediterranean, but can’t quite afford it?
 Head to Souvlaki instead.
 Inside, the walls are decorated with murals of far-flung shores and the menu will take you back to holidays past.

 They’re not doing a set menu, instead, you can choose from their whole menu.
 Why not go for one of their signature Souvlaki plates?
 You can have lamb, chicken or pork, all marinated with lemon, Greek herbs and olive oil.
 They do halloumi too, if you want a veggie option.
-Alternatively, you could have a warming bowl of beef stifado, a plate of traditional moussaka or you could even share their famous meat pokilia.
+Alternatively, you could have a warming bowl of Beef Stifado, a plate of traditional Moussaka or you could even share their famous Meat Pokilia Platters.